Homewood Science Center welcome you to explore, create, and connect!

 *children must be with parent/guardian

 Play is a powerful tool!
 Children can unlock their imaginations and creativity while building social skills, collaboration, confidence, problem solving abilities, determination, and more!
-Families, get ready to learn, laugh, and play together on this one-of-a-kind indoor playground!
+Families, get ready to learn, laugh, and play together on this one-of-a-kind indoor playground in our Michael Wexler Theater!

 Community Maker Space